 57.0% of students at Snow College obtain school funding, so make sure you complete the FAFSA!
-Liberal arts general studies is the most well-attended program at Snow College.
+Snow College does not require first-year students to live on-campus.
 If you are interested in finding out more, you can see every one of Snow College's rankings here.

 University of Idaho is among your top options if you want to study Agricultural Economics & Business.
 Moscow, Idaho is situated in a calm, serene, countryside area.

 You may want to invest in an ACT preparation class prior to taking the test because the usual ACT score is 23.
 University of Idaho does not require freshman students to live on-campus.
 A virtual tour could be a good way to explore University of Idaho.

 It's hard to beat Montana State University - Northern if you want to pursue Agricultural Economics & Business as a major.
 Havre, Montana delivers a stylish small-town feeling for college students to learn in.

 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the university with just $21,436 in student loans.
 Freshmen are not required to live on-campus at Montana State University - Northern.
 Get all of the essential details on Montana State University - Northern by checking out their scorecard.

 It is difficult to beat Montana State University if you wish to pursue Agricultural Economics & Business as a major.
 This is a superb option for students who like the style of a small college town.